kannanjayachandran/Full-Stack-Data-Science/04. Database Systems and Technologies/1_SQL/Readme.md

 # SQL

 SQL _Stands for Structured Query Language_.
 It is the standard language for interacting with relational databases.
-Here we are using `PostgreSQL` as the database engine.

-> SQL is a _declarative language_, which means that you tell the database what you want to do, and it figures out how to perform the operation in the most efficient way.
+SQL is a _declarative language_, which means that you tell the database what you want to do, and it figures out how to perform the operation in the most efficient way.

-Check out the Scripts folder for the SQL scripts.
-Notebook contains examples of working with Postgres Python client `psycopg2`.
+> Here we are using `PostgreSQL`.
+Check out the **[Scripts](./Scripts/)** folder for the SQL scripts. **[Notebook](./notebook.ipynb)** contains examples of working with Postgres Python client `psycopg2`.

 ## Basic terminology